alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     But it's not necessary and inconsistent with the biology.
 </div>

-Alternitively, applying SVD to $$XY^T$$ is intuitive and natural - it is just to capture the cell similarity across batches and does not need any assumption.
+Alternatively, applying SVD to $$XY^T$$ is intuitive and natural - it is just to capture the cell similarity across batches and does not need any assumption.

 Futhermore, in the original paper, the cell embeddings of two datasets are $$Z_1 = U$$ and $$Z_2 = V $$, missing the singular value compared to our derivation above.